anatoly-rozhkov/anatoly-rozhkov-demo-2/README.md

 ### Finishing note
 Looking forward to working with you.
-I've used to work in 3-backend-dev setup, so I'm really exited what tens of devs can do together.
+I've used to work in 3-backend-dev setup, so I'm really exited to see what tens of devs can do together.

 Cheers,
 Anatoly Rozhkov